Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Introduction

 \myparagraph{Paper Organization} Section \ref{sec:model_description} is devoted to a thorough mathematical modeling of the considered industrial P2H system.
-It introduces the state and control variables as well as additional system variables, the operational constraints, and the cost functions of the optimal control problem.
-In section \ref{sec:StochasticOptimalControlProblem}, a MDP formulation of the stochastic optimal control problem is derived.
-A brief review of MDP theory is given in Section \ref{sec:MDP}.
-In Section \ref{sec: Backward Dynamic Programming}, the classical approach to solve MDP problems by backward recursion based on the associated Bellman equation is investigated.
-Approximate solutions based on machine learning techniques, in particular Q-learning, are described in Section \ref{sec:MachineLearning}.
-Finally, Section \ref{sec:NumResults} presents results of numerical experiments in which the optimal control problems were solved using the methods proposed in Section \ref{sec: Backward Dynamic Programming} and \ref{sec:MachineLearning}.
+It introduces the state and control variables and additional system variables, as well as the underlying assumptions on the P2H system.
+In Section \ref{sec:StochasticOptimalControlProblem}, a MDP formulation of the stochastic optimal control problem is derived.
+This section provides details on the formulation of the stochastic processes for wind speed and the electricity price, state and control constraints, and the cost functions of the optimal control problem.
+In Section \ref{sec: Backward Dynamic Programming}, the classical approach to solve MDP problems by backward recursion based on the associated Bellman equation is presented.
+Approximate solutions based on reinforcement learning techniques, in particular Q-learning, are described in Section \ref{sec:MachineLearning}.
+Finally, Section \ref{sec:NumResults} presents results of numerical experiments in which the optimal control problem is solved using the methods proposed in Section \ref{sec: Backward Dynamic Programming} and \ref{sec:MachineLearning}.
 An appendix collects proofs and technical results that have been removed from the main text.